 The Royal Botanic Gardens, a veritable oasis of greenery, boast breathtaking views of Sydney Harbour and the city skyline.
 The gardens were the first area of land cultivated by Europeans on the Australian continent, though the gardens themselves were not opened to the public until 1816.
 Visitors can explore the Herb Garden, the Fernery, the Rose Garden, a walled Succulent Garden and the HSBC Oriental Garden.
 The harbor side of the main pond offers a splendid view of the harbour.
 Keep your eyes out for the ibis or cockatoos that call this place home.

 The controversial but decidedly beautiful sail-like roofs of Sydney's most recognizable icon glisten against the backdrop of Sydney Harbour.
 The Sydney Opera House was constructed over a fourteen-year period and caused an opera’s worth of drama.
 Danish architect Jorn Utzon has reportedly never laid eyes on his masterpiece, as he resigned in 1966 due to political difficulties and construction delays.
 The now world-renowned architectural wonder was finally completed in 1973, much to Sydney’s collective relief.
-Today, the Sydney Opera House has an impressive yearly program of up to 3000 contemporary and classical performances, and is a truly memorable place to take in theatre, opera and ballet.
-Various guided tours take visitors behind the scenes and into the establishment’s many interesting rooms.
+Today, the Sydney Opera House has an impressive yearly program of up to 3000 contemporary and classical performances, and is a striking cultural sanctuary to take in theater, opera and ballet.
+Riveting guided tours take visitors behind the scenes and into the establishment’s many interesting rooms.

 Built in 1858, the Observatory operated until the 1980s and gained an international reputation for its work.
 This elegant, sandstone complex is now part of the Powerhouse Museum.
 The permanent exhibition, by the light of the southern stars', is highly informative while there is also a temporary exhibition programme and associated events.
 On a clear night, the stars and planets are visible through a telescope and can be accessed via guided tours every evening throughout the year.
 Bookings are essential for this family-oriented activity.
 Admission price varies depending on time of day.